 Minimizing inflammation and determining the root cause of the pain will start the healing process.
 Application of hot and cold compresses, anti-inflammatory medications, physical therapy, nerve blocks and other treatments are combined to develop an effective plan for pain management.

 Bed rest, once thought to be necessary for the treatment of back pain, is no longer recommended.
-The goal is to manage and treat the chronic low back pain and return to everyday activities as quickly as possible.
+The goal is to manage and treat the chronic lower back pain and return to everyday activities as quickly as possible.

 At Pain & Spine Center of Charlottesville, we provide multiple treatment options for patients suffering from chronic or acute back pain.
 Call us today at 434-328-2774 to schedule your appointment!